Bay Window Replacement Cost

 Of course, the size of the renovation will impact the overall price of the job.
 If you’re looking to extend an area 6-foot wide, you’ll naturally pay less than someone wanting to extend a 15-foot area.

-But the specific price is almost impossible to determine until you have had contractors visit your home to measure up and work out how much material is needed.
+The specific price of changing your bay window is almost impossible to determine until you have had contractors visit your home to measure up and work out what's required - especially in terms of material costs.

 Find Tradespeople, compare up to 3 quotes!